sanders41/python-project-generator/README.md

 - Application or Library

   Choosing application will create `main.py` and `__main__.py` files.
 Choosing library will omit these files.
+FastAPI projects are automatically created as applications with a special FastAPI main.py

 - Async Project

   Selecting yes for this option will add [pytest-asyncio](https://github.com/pytest-dev/pytest-asyncio) to the dev dependencies.
 Additionally if the project is an application the `main` function will be made async.
+This question is skipped with FastAPI projects and automatically set to an async project

 - Max Line Length